 ÿÈÕ³Ô¹Ï

-Top 5 Best Wright County Public High Schools (2025)
+Best Wright County Public High Schools (2026)

-For the 2025 school year, there are 7 public high schools serving 1,026 students in Wright County, MO.
+For the 2026 school year, there are 7 public high schools serving 1,026 students in Wright County, MO.

-The top ranked public high schools in Wright County, MO are Mansfield High School, Mountain Grove High School and Skyview School.
+The top-ranked public high schools in Wright County, MO are Mansfield High School, Mountain Grove High School and Skyview School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Wright County, MO public high schools have an average math proficiency score of 36% (versus the Missouri public high school average of 37%), and reading proficiency score of 48% (versus the 51% statewide average).
-High schools in Wright County have an average ranking of 6/10, which is in the top 50% of Missouri public high schools.
+Wright County, MO public high schools have an average math proficiency score of 41% (versus the Missouri public high school average of 36%), and reading proficiency score of 48% (versus the 51% statewide average).
+High schools in Wright County have an average ranking of 7/10, which is in the top 50% of Missouri public high schools.

-Wright County, MO public high school have a Graduation Rate of 91%, which is more than the Missouri average of 90%.
+Wright County, MO public high school have a Graduation Rate of 92%, which is more than the Missouri average of 89%.

 The school with highest graduation rate is Mountain Grove High School, with ≥95% graduation rate.
 Read more about public school graduation rate statistics in Missouri or national school graduation rate statistics.